 Wendy’s is one of the leading international hamburger fast food restaurant chains in the world.
 The company’s marketing mix (4Ps) supports such industry position.
 The marketing mix defines the strategies and tactics the company uses to implement its marketing plan, and indicates how the business relates with the target market.
 Wendy’s marketing mix is the company’s approach to the dynamics of the fast food market.
 This approach changes according to trends in the global market.
 The marketing mix shows how Wendy’s addresses issues and needs in the market.

-Wendy’s marketing mix (4Ps) shows that the company relies on traditional approaches to various markets worldwide.
+Wendy’s marketing mix (4Ps) shows that the company relies on traditional approaches to reach target customers in various markets worldwide.
 The associated marketing strategy also depends on the effective use of the company’s brand and other business strengths determined in the SWOT analysis of Wendy’s.

 Wendy’s Products (Product Mix)

 Wendy’s is known for hamburgers.
 However, the company offers many other products.
 In this component of the marketing mix, organizational outputs are considered.
 The following are the product lines in Wendy’s product mix:

 While hamburgers are the main product line, Wendy’s offers other product lines to complete the customer experience.
 For example, with hamburgers, sides, salads, beverages and desserts, customers can enjoy a full meal.
 This component of the marketing mix involves standardization of products, which supports economies of scale and Wendy’s generic competitive strategy and intensive growth strategies.

 Place/Distribution in Wendy’s Marketing Mix

 Wendy’s completes most of its transactions in its restaurants.
 This component of the marketing mix identifies the places or venues through which the firm transacts with its customers.
 In Wendy’s case, the following are the places for distributing products:

 - Mobile app